 Note, although the manuscript states Merfyn Frych was the son of Esyllt, later sources indicate he was her husband, a viewpoint supported by Bartrum.
 As can be seen in the third column, the list states that Rhun was the father of Beli.
 This is correct but that individual was not Rhun Hir, the son of Maelgwn Gwynedd, who appears in the fifth column above.

 Rhun Hir married Perweur f.
 Rhun Ryfeddfawr whose name appears in ByA 28c and they both belonged to gen. 1 as shown in the table.
 Triad 79 tells us she was one of the Three Lively Ladies of Britain.
 ByA 28c errs when it says Perweur was the “Mam Beli m Rhun …”.
 As can be seen from the third column Beli m.
 Rhun belonged to the same generation as his supposed parents.
 ByB confirms that Rhun was the father of Beli.
 HRB wrongly asserts that Einion was the father whereas in fact he was the grandfather.
 It was this Rhun and not Rhun Hir who fled to Armorica.
-His daughter, Tymyr, married Hoel II who appears in ChB.
+His daughter, Tymyr, married Hoel II who appears in ChB, see above table.

 In the first years of thy youth, accompanied by soldiers of the bravest, whose countenance in battle appeared not very unlike that of young lions, didst thou not most bitterly crush thy uncle the king with sword, and spear, and fire?

 Although HRB states Rhun escaped to Armorica after the death of Einion because he was driven out by the Saxons, it would seem that Maelgwn had a hand in it as well.
 After Maelgwn’s death his son successfully thwarted challenges to his kingship.
-However, it would seem that the rightful lineage to the throne was reestablished when Beli became king.
+However, it would seem that the rightful lineage to the throne was reestablished when Iago became king.
 As can be seen in the above table, Cadwallon is correct when he tells Salomon II in the ByB that their two fathers were two second cousins.

-It is unlikely that paganism had disappeared in the early 6th C. O.J.
+It is unlikely that paganism had disappeared by the 6th and maybe 7th C. O.J.
 Padel refers to a probably early 10th C text in the Vatican library listing between twenty-four and thirty-two names of saints revered in Cornwall.
 Another text lists the twenty-four saintly children of Brychan Brycheiniog, the Cornish version of which is in The V. Nectani.
 Both lists are in the vernacular and the names are partly geographically arranged.
 Padel states that these lists demonstrate the existence in Cornwall of local dedications, many of which are unique to particular parish churches.
 The explanations he gives for the dedications is usually in terms of the conversion of the area by the local saint.
 The Vatican list dedications includes a number of 6th C saints, such as St. Levan, St. Just and St. Gerrans.

 The AC records for the year 589 AD ‘The conversion of Constantine to the Lord’.
 This event is also recorded in the AT and AU.
 He may well have been Constantine, the king of Damnonia, the one rebuked by Gildas.